Leave, Holidays and Flexible Work Arrangements

 The federal government offers generous vacation, sick leave and holiday policies.

-Federal employees start with 13 days of paid vacation days a year, and the number of days increases with length of service.
+Federal employees start with 13 paid vacation days a year, and the number of days increases with length of service.
 Employees may carry up to vacation 30 days into the following year.

 Employees accumulate 13 days of paid sick leave annually, regardless of the length of service, with no limit to the amount of sick leave that can accrue.
 Sick leave covers medical needs, care for family members, and the birth or adoption of a child.